mingxuan-he/talks/README.md

-# ETHChicago Talks
+# Mingxuan He's Talks
-Here are the relevant materials for my talk and workshop at ETHChicago.
-I also included my slides for the LSD talk at Stanford SBC in early September.
+This repo has all relevant materials for my technical talks and workshops.
+There are other talks listed here: https://www.mingxuanhe.xyz/talks

 ## Agent-Based Simulations for Protocol Design, Tokenomics, and Risk Analysis (Workshop)
 [Slides](./ABM/ABM_slides.pdf)